 COLLINS: I think it’s tempting to look at the number of product managers and company founders in the Silicon Valley who don’t have kids.
 There is probably some correlation there, for sure.
 And I appreciate the irony of a nonparent making that statement (I do come from a big family).
 But I think it has more to do with the mania about data on people, which is hardwired into virtually everybody.
 Go back to Yahoo in the 1990s.
 It was always: “Here’s free content in exchange for watching an ad.”
 Right?
 And over time, as advertising became more sophisticated, that effectively became, “Hey, watch this ad while we collect your data and drop off these trackers behind the scenes.”
 Those two things mean that it was probably always unlikely that a kidtech company was going to be born in Silicon Valley.
 Silicon Valley introduced the notion that more data was better, that data was an asset.
 What we’re saying is that personal data is a liability.
 People are looking at this on the wrong side of the balance sheet.

-PwC Global Entertainment & Media Outlook 2019–2023: A comprehensive source of advertising and consumer spending data available on June 5, 2019.
+PwC Global Entertainment & Media Outlook 2019–2023: A comprehensive source of advertising and consumer spending data available.

 - Daniel Gross is executive editor of strategy+business.